The Lord of the Rings: Return to Moria: Development

 The game is licensed by Middle-earth Enterprises.
 The developer, California-based Free Range Games, was inspired by games like 7 Days to Die, Stranded Deep, Subnautica, Valheim and The Forest.

 The team did extended research, held team book clubs and consulted with the Tolkien experts Corey Olsen, T. S. Luikart and David Salo, who also developed new Khuzdul phrases.
 They first assembled a small team of expressive concept artists, under art director Bradley Fulton to create 2D concept art.
 Game director Jon-Paul Dumont said, that they wanted the game to "recreate the grounded, real-world setting of Middle-earth" and that they "combined these two ideas: expressive character designs with realistic materials, lighting, and animation to create a world that feels real, inhabited by characters full of life."
 It also features a soundtrack of songs written and inspired by Tolkien.

 Gimli is voiced by John Rhys-Davies, who portrayed him in the 2000s films.

 Release

 The game was first revealed along with a short cinematic trailer on June 10, 2022, at the 2022 Epic Games Summer Showcase.
-The game was originally planned to be released in spring 2023 and was eventually released on October 24, 2023 for Microsoft Windows, with the PlayStation 5 release following on December 5, 2023.
-The Xbox Series X/S was scheduled for fall 2024.
-The Windows version was sold exclusively on the Epic Games Store until August 27, 2024 when it was released on Steam.
+The game was originally planned to be released in spring 2023 and was eventually released on October 24, 2023 for Windows, with the PlayStation 5 release following on December 5, 2023.
+The Xbox Series X/S version was released on August 27, 2024.
+The Windows version was sold exclusively on the Epic Games Store until August 27, 2024, when it was released on Steam.